Slope Day | May 10, 2023 📻🎶

 Wristbands

-Wristbands are required by ALL attendees to enter the Slope Day gates.
+Wristbands are required by ALL attendees to enter the Slope Day gates - they are your entry ticket.
 Here is the information you need to acquire yours.
-You must reserve your wristband prior to picking it up in-person with reservations starting May 1 at 12pm noon EST.
+You must reserve your wristband prior to picking it up in-person with reservations and purchases starting April 11, 2025 at 12pm EST (noon.)
+Bring your Cornell ID when picking up wristbands.

 What are wristbands?